 In this Article

-One of the occasions will be a Parent-Teacher meeting.
-It is a valuable effort to understand your child’s world.
-This meeting with your child’s teacher will help you understand and communicate with your child better and also help the teacher work with your child for a better educational and social outcome.
+It is a known fact that along with the education provided in schools, parental involvement too can significantly influence a child’s academic success.
+This is one of the many reasons, schools call for Parent-Teacher meetings.
+These meetings are valuable opportunities to understand your child’s world.
+You will understand and communicate with your child better and also help the teacher work with your child for a better educational and social outcome.

 How to talk in a parent-teacher meeting can be very troublesome for some folks.
 Just be prepared to discuss the following with the teacher:

-- An overview of child’s work and his coping skills.
+- An overview of your child’s work and his coping skills.

 - Your child’s conduct in class and with their social skills with peers.